home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 Custom cards are defined as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It's up to you to decide how to render your DOM inside your element.
 You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react)).

+### Configuration

 Home Assistant will call `setConfig(config)` when the configuration changes (rare).
 If you throw an exception if the configuration is invalid, Home Assistant will render an error card to notify the user.

 Home Assistant will set [the `hass` property](/docs/frontend/data/) when the state of Home Assistant changes (frequent).
 Whenever the state changes, the component will have to update itself to represent the latest state.

+### Sizing in masonry view

 Your card can define a `getCardSize` method that returns the size of your card as a number or a promise that will resolve to a number.
 A height of 1 is equivalent to 50 pixels.
-This will help Home Assistant distribute the cards evenly over the columns.
+This will help Home Assistant distribute the cards evenly over the columns in the [masonry view](https://www.home-assistant.io/dashboards/masonry/).
 A card size of `1` will be assumed if the method is not defined.

 Since some elements can be lazy loaded, if you want to get the card size of another element, you should first check it is defined.